jooecoodes/inventory-management/README.md

 ![Flowchart](flow/flow.svg)

 A Console-based inventory management application with file-based database (.dat).
+A project for finals in the university.
 # Features
 - **Product Management**
   - Add new products with details (ID, Name, Category, Quantity, Price)